marknic/RaspberryPiraeus/src/1-node-prep/ReadMe.md

-## Do This First (for all RPi's in the cluster)
+## 1. Prep the Raspberry Pi's

-### Prep the Raspberry Pi
+### Do This First (for all RPi's in the cluster)

-1. Load an SD card with Raspian Lite - no GUI is needed
+1. Load an SD card with Raspian Lite - no GUI is needed with the cluster
     * You can download the smaller image from here:  https://www.raspberrypi.org/downloads/raspbian/
 2. Size recommendation for the SD card is > 8GB
 3. Turn on SSH